d0tiKs/PipperWrapper/server/README.md

 - [ ] Use `gorilla/mux` instead of `net/http`
 - [ ] Generate Swagger documentation with `summerfish-swagger`
 - [ ] Choose a license
+- [ ] Install script that setup env and user
+- [ ] Add service user to service

 ## License
 [Specify your license]